-LEADING OFF: Astros sure to hear from fans at Dodger Stadium
+LEADING OFF: Dodger Stadium fans get Astros; Cole has virus

 Walker Buehler (11-1, 2.19 ERA) starts for the Dodgers against Lance McCullers Jr. (8-2, 3.23).
 McCullers started that Game 7 against LA in 2017 and was pulled during the third inning in Houston’s 5-1 win.

+Yankees ace Gerrit Cole has tested positive for COVID-19, the latest in a series of players to get the virus.

+Cole had been set to start against Baltimore on Tuesday night.
+New York manager Aaron Boone said he found out about the positive test in the second inning Monday night.

-The Brewers are headed for a weekend matchup of first-place teams without All-Star closer Josh Hader in yet another COVID-19 setback for the NL Central leaders.
+The Brewers, meanwhile, are headed for a weekend matchup of first-place teams without All-Star closer Josh Hader in yet another COVID-19 setback for the NL Central leaders.

-Hader will miss this week’s series against Pittsburgh, and the left-hander will still be out for three more at home starting Friday against San Francisco.
+Hader has tested positive and will miss this week’s series against Pittsburgh.
+The left-hander will still be out for three more at home starting Friday against San Francisco.

 Hader’s positive COVID-19 test will sideline him for at least 10 days.
 He joined Milwaukee star outfielder Christian Yelich and relievers Jake Cousins, Jandel Gustave and Hunter Strickland affected by virus concerns.